craigbuckler/statezx/README.md

 }
 ```

-The code will **not** trigger 1,000 storage, event, and synchronization processes.
-If `state.counter` is initially stored as `0`, the synchronous loop will complete and it's value will become `1000`.
+The code will **not** trigger 1,000 event, storage, and synchronization processes.
+If `state.counter` is initially stored as `0`, the synchronous loop will complete and it's value changes to `1000`.
 The update process runs at some future point which:

 1. triggers local events where the `details` object has `.property` set to `'counter'`, `.oldValue` set to `0`, and `.value` set to `1000`

-1. updates `counter` in the indexedDB store which changes the value from `0` to `1000`
+1. updates `counter` in the indexedDB store to change the value from `0` to `1000`

-1. broadcasts a synchronization event to all tabs/windows on the same domain using stateZx which triggers an identical event.
+1. broadcasts a synchronization event to all tabs/windows on the same domain using stateZx which triggers identical events.

-Intensive state changes do not have a significant impact on performance because stateZx only updates changed properties when the program is idle.
+Intensive state changes do not have a significant impact on performance because stateZx makes background updates when the program is idle.
 Nothing would run if `state.counter = 0;` was added after the loop!

 ## Usage policy